 - Make sure you don’t ever squish stink bugs: they are named for a reason!
 It is always best to dispose of them in drains.

 - Use insecticides on them.
-Once they stop moving after you spray them, use broom and dustpan to remove them from your home.
+Once they stop moving after you spray them, use a broom and dustpan to remove them from your home.

 - Always keep your garden areas clean and debris free so that you don’t encourage the breeding of bugs.